 Our student community is for students studying with us.
 It is open to all student members and offers drop-in sessions for students to discuss their studies, ask questions and share insights.
-These sessions take place once a month on MS Teams and are facilitated by our regional committee members, with support from our learning academy.
+These sessions take place once a month virtually and are facilitated by our regional committee members, with support from our learning academy.
 Studying for an internal audit qualification can be a busy time, but with our student community, help is on hand.

 For details of how to get involved, please email student support at: email@example.com.